neilk/octopress/source/_posts/2002-06-01-undesigning-cherokee-syllabary.markdown

 Knowing that I was a bit of a typography geek, Sean asked if I could do anything to help.
 He was working on a book of Cherokee verbs, and was not looking forward to months of staring at the above font.

-I ended up making this font, which broke with more than a hundred years of Cherokee typographic tradition.
+I ended up making [this font](https://github.com/neilk/nkCherokee).
 Click the buttons to see the difference.

 <form class="btn-group" id="sample-form" style="text-align: center;">
   <input type="radio" name="sample" value="traditional" id="traditional-sample" checked="checked" /><label class="btn" for="traditional-sample">Traditional</label><input type="radio" name="sample" value="new" id="new-sample" /><label class="btn" for="new-sample"> nkCherokee</label>